Oral thrush

 At the first signs of oral thrush, it is important to act – not only to relieve pain and inflammation, but also to restore balance in the oral environment and inhibit the growth of fungi and bacteria.

-Cariex® dental spray stands out as a completely natural product containing baking soda, xylitol, and hyaluronic acid, and it can even be used in infants.
+Cariex® dental spray stands out as a completely natural product based on Bicarbonate, Xylitol, and Hyaluronic Acid, and can also be used in infants.

 Baking soda, naturally present in saliva, helps counteract acidity, restore a neutral pH in the mouth, and neutralize fungi and bacteria.